wodenx/Bodiless-JS/packages/fclasses/README.md

 and adds a new one.

 > Note that while metadata from all constituent tokens are aggregated and attached
-> to the component to which a composed token is applied, the tomposed token
+> to the component to which a composed token is applied, the composed token
 > itself does not have the metadata of its constituents; if it did, it would be
 > much harder to filter.
 Think of the metadata attached to a Token as that portion
 > of the final metadata which it will contribute.